Kitchen Divas

 • Use cheesecloth: If you don't have a fine mesh strainer, you may use cheesecloth instead.
 It works just as well!

-If you love recipes like this homemade rhubarb syrup, you may also enjoy this homemade rhubarb jam.
+If you love recipes like this homemade rhubarb syrup, you may also enjoy my homemade rhubarb jam or these strawberry rhubarb muffins.

 Storage Directions